 This application received one objection, and the City of Fort Bragg responded to the objection.
-Staff verified that the locations in the project area are not reliably served as defined in D.22-04-055 by the objector.
-The City of Fort Bragg's proposed project area was not modified in response to objections.
+Staff determined that some locations were outside the project area and verified that the served locations in the project area are necessary for the project to be financially viable and to serve unserved locations.
+The City of Fort Bragg's proposed project area was not modified in response to objections; the Federal Final Rule11 and D.22-04-055 12 allow projects serving unserved locations to include served locations to make the project viable.

-One Federal Funding Account Public Map comment was submitted in Mendocino County, which did not pertain to the eligibility of locations in the project area.
-The Fort Bragg Gig project area's unserved locations and objection were evaluated in light of updated Federal Communications Commission and Federal Funding Account unserved data (as of June 30, 2023).
+One Federal Funding Account Public Map comment was submitted in Mendocino County, which did not pertain to the eligibility of locations in the project area.13 The Fort Bragg Gig project area's unserved locations and objection were evaluated in light of updated Federal Communications Commission and Federal Funding Account unserved data (as of June 30, 2023).
 In response to objections, comments, and this data, the number of unserved locations is unchanged at 380, the project area is unchanged, and the total grant amount is unchanged.
 The specific locations to be provided service will be updated and reconciled with the Broadband Serviceable Location Fabric after detailed engineering and project design, and the grant amount may be reduced consistent with a reduction in the number of locations.